BU-Spark/scdao-mobile/README.md

 ### Our Solution
 In this project our team created an iOS app for the DA's Office, so that they can quickly scan physical documents and have them digitized and uploaded to a database where the data is easily searchable and secure.

 When a user opens the app the can choose to register or login if they already have an account.
-From there they will be brought to the documents page where they can select which document they are uploading and then upload a document via their camera role or by taking a picture using the phone's camera.
+When a user logs in we verify that they are a legitimate user.
+From there they will be brought to the documents page where they can select which document they are uploading and then upload a document via their camera role or by taking a picture using the phone’s camera.
+When a document is uploaded it is then stored in the Back End’s database.

 This project has the potential to serve as a proof of concept for the Suffolk county DA’s office so that they can develop a more streamlined process that can be shared with DA Offices around the country